 In 2020, the Committee engaged Willis Towers Watson as independent advisors to benchmark executive compensation, to ensure that it remains competitive for the purposes of retention and engagement.
-Willis Towers Watson benchmarked executive compensation against a selected peer group consisting largely of comparable U.S.-listed biopharmaceutical companies, and to provide recommendations for base salaries, equity based awards and the structure of bonus incentive awards for 2021.
+Willis Towers Watson benchmarked executive compensation against a selected peer group consisting largely of comparable U.S.-listed biopharmaceutical companies, with some U.K.-listed biopharmaceutical companies, and to provide recommendations for base salaries, equity based awards and the structure of bonus incentive awards for 2021.